 4. API limits

 More and more companies are now purchasing backup and recovery services for their cloud data.
 However, in case of a massive data loss (like due to a ransomware attack), the recovery can take days or even weeks.
-It’s because cloud tools connect with third-party backups via APIs.
+It’s because cloud tools connect with a third-party Google Workspace or Microsoft 365 backup via APIs.
 And every such tool has API limits.
 The more files you have the longer the process takes.

 Summing up, a backup should the essential part of your recovery strategy but not the only one.